By Lauren Peralta

 Dogs over eight months usually only need to be fed once a day, so that shouldn’t be a big problem.

-However, it’s easy to get caught up other things, so there can still be a risk of late feeding, overfeeding or forgetting to feed at all.
+However, it’s easy to get caught up with other things, so there can still be a risk of late feeding, overfeeding or forgetting to feed at all.

 Instead, consider adding your dog’s meals to your routine.
 Feed your dog at the same time each day.